decred/dcrdex/README.md

 You can modify **bitcoin.conf** to disable pruning.
 If this is all gibberish to you, you probably don't need to worry about it.

+### Important Notes on Wallets

+- **If you already have Decrediton installed**, upgrade Decrediton before running **dcrinstall**.

+- The DEX client is not yet compatible with **dcrwallet**'s SPV-mode or CSPP mixed accounts.

+- You must keep **dcrd**, **dcrwallet**, and **bitcoind** running while the client is running.
+Do not shut down, lock, unlock, or otherwise modify your wallet settings while the client is running.

+- Because of the way fee estimation works, you should give **bitcoind** at least 6 blocks worth of run time before trading.
+Failing to allow **bitcoind** to "warm up" may result in higher transactions fees for your redemption transactions.

 ## Client Configuration